-Every few years, the technology world takes a familiar idea, rebrands it with a sharper title, and pushes it back into the limelight.
-The enthusiasm around Agentic AI is a perfect example.
-Many organisations are rushing to adopt frameworks they barely understand, often without asking whether the underlying models are appropriate for the job.
-That’s usually where fragile architecture takes root.
-Predictive AI belongs to one family of problem-solvers; Generative AI to another.
-Conflating them and treating them as interchangeable creates conditions for systems that behave unpredictably.
+Every few years, the technology world takes a familiar idea, rebrands it and pushes it back into the spotlight.
+Agentic AI is a perfect example.
+As adoption accelerates, organisations are paying greater attention to the risks of agentic AI, often without fully understanding the underlying architectures or whether the models are appropriate for the job.
+Predictive AI belongs to one family of problem-solvers; generative AI to another.
+Treating them as interchangeable creates systems that behave unpredictably.

-The goal here isn’t to pour cold water on Agentic AI either.
+This isn’t an argument against agentic AI.
 Used well, these systems can be incredibly effective.
 But the enterprise world, and especially regulated sectors, need a more grounded understanding of how these architectures work and where the real risks lie.
 Because when organisations misjudge the ingredients, the end result becomes much harder to trust, monitor or defend, as Kit Ruparel, Chief Technology Officer, TCC Group – Recordsure, explains…

 Agents are not new, but the stakes are higher now